jkanagal/git_markdown/README.md

 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Jana](https://github.com/jkanagal/git_markdown) for the [Lighthouse Labs](lighthouselab.ca) Web Development Bootcamp.